binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 ###Building and Publishing Reports
 ####Building a Report without RLS

+> * RLS - Row-Level Security ensure reports are secured so that users only see the data they are allowed to see.

 Binokula uses Microsoft Power BI as its report building tool.
 For a report to be correctly published in Binokula, the report has to adhere to the following prerequisites:

 * Must have a security role called "User_Security" in the Power BI Model.